About the DOE NETL Program:

 The challenge for finite element type simulations is that the memory access patterns are not well suited for the cache coherency required for efficient operations on streaming architectures.
 The problem becomes worse for the sparse systems associated with large simulations, and performance improvements over CPU implementations have been limited.
 An alternative is to take advantage of the geometric configuration of unstructured meshes, and to invent compact, efficient data structures that allow SIMD processing of individual cells and subsequent SIMD assembly of cell computations and mapping onto global degrees of freedom in the solution.
 The problem becomes more challenging for algorithms that are effective on multi-GPU clusters, such as the NVIDIA cluster at the SCI Institute.
 We anticipate the need for hierarchical domain decompositions that provide sufficient computational density and efficient communication.
 This work will pursue GPU and GPU-cluster based algorithms for numerical simulations of combustion using both generic linear solvers and specialized solutions that directly map unstructured and structured domains onto streaming architectures.

 The system must also provide data visualization capabilities that allow interaction and analysis of the simulated data.
 The SCI Institute is an international leader in scientific visualization research.
-The PI, Chris Johnson, co-leads the DOE Visualization and Analytics Center for Enabling Technology (DOE-VACET).
+The PI, Chris Johnson, co-leads the DOE SciDAC Scalable Data Management, Analysis, and Visualization (SDAV).
 In this work we are leveraging our expertise in large-scale visualization research and development toward the seamless integration of high-end visualization techniques with simulation results of science-based energy systems.
 Additionally we are exploring the use of higher fidelity visualization with methods based on the use of high-order mesh elements.

 With large computational simulations there is substantial uncertainty inherent in any prediction of science-based systems.
 A number of factors contribute to uncertainty, including experimental measurements, mathematical formulation, and the way different processes are coupled together in the numerical approach for simulation.
 Tracking of and analysis of this uncertainly is critical to any work that will truly impact the creation of future energy systems.